ImmerIris: A Large-Scale Dataset and Benchmark for Off-Axis and Unconstrained Iris Recognition in Immersive Applications: Conclusion

 \section{Conclusion}

-This work introduces ImmerIris, the largest public dataset to date dedicated to immersive iris recognition, capturing the intrinsic challenges of off-axis distortion, quality degradation, and intra-class variation.
-Through extensive benchmarks, we show that SOTAs cannot be readily transferred from controlled setups, underscoring the need for methodological advances.
+This work introduces ImmerIris, a large-scale public iris dataset dedicated to immersive iris recognition, capturing the unique challenges of perspective distortion, intra-subject variation, and quality degradation.
+Through extensive benchmarks, we show that SOTAs cannot be readily generalized from controlled setups, underscoring the need for methodological advances.
 We propose a simple yet effective normalization-free paradigm, which achieves robust performance and points to a promising research direction.